 Sharing effort in this way not only reduces the amount of time spent on each task but saves the need to configure Indicia pages for each purpose on every website.

 The way this is achieved is via a website agreement.
 Website agreements are a powerful mechanism for reducing the overall effort required for managing online recording.
 In addition by website agreements can increase the feeling of belonging to a wider community by sharing records across the boundaries between different client websites, as long as the client websites share a single warehouse.
-A website agreement is created on the warehouse and includes a definition of what the agreement does and does not allow.
-For example, an agreement could define that all participating websites must provide their records to other participating websites for reporting purposes, or that providing records to other websites for reporting is optional.
+A website agreement is created on the warehouse.
+Think of the agreements as pools of data which also define the rules of membership of that pool of data.
+The rules of membership define whether a member website is able to put data into and/or take data out of the pool, or whether an administrator must choose this setting (so a website owner can’t grab all the iRecord verification data for example, only an administrator can set that up).
+The rules for putting data into or taking data out of the pool of data are further divided into the type of task being performed, so an agreement may define different rules for reporting on data vs verification of data.
+For example, an agreement could define that all participating∑ websites must provide their records to other participating websites for reporting purposes, or that providing records to other websites for reporting is optional.
 The agreement can define the possible providing and receiving of records for each of the following tasks:

 - peer review